Contributor: Shraddha - http://getsetgo.fitness/#/public/coachprofile/shraddha

-2) Pulses such as beans, chickpeas, rajma, peas, lentils, different types of legumes are a good source of fibre and protein.
-If you are a non vegetarian you can have eggs, lean cut chicken or fish (Make sure you take utmost care of the hygiene and storage as there are chances of contamination).
+2) Pulses such as beans, chickpeas, rajma, peas, lentils, different types of legumes are a good source of fiber and protein.
+If you are a non-vegetarian you can have eggs, lean cut chicken or fish (Make sure you take utmost care of the hygiene and storage as there are chances of contamination).

-3) Whole wheat bread, whole grains, pastas, oats, poha, rawa, quinoa, rice, millet, cereals are good to have.
+3) Whole wheat bread, whole grains, pasta, oats, poha, rawa, quinoa, rice, millet, cereals are good to have.
 (Try not to eat a lot of processed food)

 4) Mix of nuts - These are good snacking option.

 5) Dairy - Yogurt (Curd) and Milk should be included.

 6) Oil - Ghee / Butter / Coconut Oil / Olive Oil.